Mastering Unit 7 Vocabulary: Level E - A complete walkthrough

 7. Use it or Lose it: Incorporate new words into your writing and speaking.
 The more you use a word, the better you'll remember it.

-8. Vocabulary Building Resources: Utilize dictionaries, thesauruses, and online vocabulary learning tools.
+8. Vocabulary Building Resources: apply dictionaries, thesauruses, and online vocabulary learning tools.

 Advanced Techniques for Vocabulary Acquisition